brian-team/brian2/docs_sphinx/user/multicompartmental.rst

 4. Similar to the ``length`` argument, a single argument for multiple compartments (see the `Cylinder` example above) is interpreted as the point at the end of the section.
 5. All coordinates are interpreted relative to the parent compartment, i.e. the point (0 μm, 0 μm, 0 μm) refers to the end point of the previous compartment.
-There is one exception to this rule: if the section has ``n`` compartments, and ``n+1`` coordinate values have been given, then the first point is interpreted as the start point of the section and all values are considered to be *absolute*.
-This is similar to the semantics of the ``diameter`` argument of `Section` and is mostly useful for morphologies created from neuronal reconstructions (see below).
-Another use is the connection of dendrites and axons to a soma, which otherwise will be connected to the center of the sphere (as noted before, this is only relevant for visualization).
+If the first compartment is not supposed to start at the end point of the previous compartment, then a different start point can be specified with the ``origin`` keyword argument (in absolute coordinates).
+In general this should not be necessary as it can (visually) disconnect a section from its parent.
+   However, it can be convenient to use this mechanism to let sections connecting to the `Soma` connect to a point on the sphere surface instead of the center of the sphere.

 A neuronal morphology can be directly load from a ``.swc`` file (a standard format for neuronal morphologies)::